nmolnar-parsons/Summer-25-Workshop/notes.md

 ## Week 1 HW
 - Document Object Model (DOM)
     - Structured representation of elements and their relationships in the document
-    - Created by the browser from the HTML document
+    - Created by the browser from the HTML document - nested tree of HTML elements
-    - Rendered content in a brower
     - Every content wrapped in HTML tag is a “DOM Object”/“Node”
 - <head> hold invisible information for a document
 - Event: any action/interatcion in a browser